 In May 1921 Miller's booked the German film "The Cabinet of Dr. Caligari" for what was expected to be a successful two week run.
 The film had played to great acclaim in other cities.
-This ad ran in the Times on May 5.
+Thanks to Mary Mallory for locating this ad that ran in the Times on May 5.

-The film was pulled from Miller's after a near riot caused by protesters from the Hollywood Post of the American Legion.
+The film was pulled from Miller's after a near riot caused by protesters from the Hollywood Post of the American Legion and the I.A.T.S.E.
 A Times article reported:

 "1000 More Seats!"
 A 1922 ad located by Ken McIntyre.
 "Tess of the Storm Country" was a November release.

 A 1931 ad.
-Thanks to Ken McIntyre for spotting these Triangle classifieds for a post on the Photos of Los Angeles Facebook page.
+Thanks to Ken McIntyre for spotting these Triangle classifieds for a post on the private Photos of Los Angeles Facebook group.

 After 1933 it evidently was dormant for five years, at least according to city directory listings.
 In the 1939 city directory it reemerges as the Roosevelt Theatre.
 The roof sign just said "Theatre Main Pictures 10 cents" when they took the "Miller's" off the top of it.

 Closing: The date is unknown.
 Maybe 1939 or 1940 was it -- there seem to be no city directory listings after 1939.
 The lobby looks like it was in use for retail in a 1950 photo.
 The name pops up again up the street in 1942 at what had been the Electric Theatre at 212 N. Main St. That theatre became the Roosevelt.

 Miller died at age 62 in 1939.
 Thanks to Paul R. Spitzzeri for locating this obituary that ran in the Times on May 19:

 Status: The hotel and the theatre behind it have been demolished.
 The site is now a parking lot.